annkaliza/scheduler/README.md

 # Interview Scheduler

-Scheduler is an apllication taht allows users to book, edit and camcel interview.
+Scheduler is an application that allows users to book, edit and cancel interview.
 It was built using React Js Library.

 ## Setup